cloudwebteam/cloud_db/Readme.md

 			},

 			// validation options
+			required: bool/str, // if true, it runs through the 'required' validation type, and uses that error.
-			required: bool/str, // if string, it IS required, and string is a custom error message.
+								// if string, it runs through the 'required' validation typ, and string is the custom error message.
-			validate: validation_type/regex, // see [validation options](#validation),
+			validate: validation_type/regex, // see validation options,
 			error: str // if validate type is provided, this is an optional custom error given.

 			// other options (all optional, whatever your app needs).